Supervisor: Dr David Thompson

 The resources of the project will be leveraged to maximise the impact of the student’s work, and to enhance progress, maximising the effectiveness of both the studentship and the additional EPSRC grant funding.

 Supervisor: Professor Goran Mashanovich (ORC)

-Co-supervisor: Dr Milos Nedeljkovic (ORC), Professor Andrea Russell (Chemistry)
+Co-supervisors: Dr Milos Nedeljkovic (ORC), Professor Jon Heffernan (Sheffield)

-A number of molecules show strong absorption bands in the mid-infrared wavelength region (3μm<λ<15μm).
-As silicon and germanium are transparent in the mid-IR, they are main candidates for compact photonic circuits and systems for bio/chemical sensing.
-In this project material platforms will be first developed, functionalization of the surface performed and finally different sensing schemes investigated (e.g. absorption and Raman spectroscopy).
-In this multidisciplinary project, the student will work with researchers from photonics, chemistry and electronics and computer science.
-The state of the art facilities at the Southampton Nanofabrication Centre, Chemistry department and Optoelectronics Research Centre will be available for the design, fabrication and characterisation of mid-infrared sensors.
+A number of molecules show strong absorption bands in the mid-infrared wavelength region (2μm<λ<15μm).
+As silicon and germanium are transparent in the mid-IR, they are main candidates for compact photonic circuits and systems for bio/chemical and medical sensing.
+In this project photonic circuits will be designed and fabricated, microfluidic channels integrated with photonic chips and finally different sensing experiments performed, particularly targeting applications in healthcare (e.g. cancer, Alzheimer, poisoning, antimicrobial resistance).
+In this multidisciplinary project, the student will work with researchers from photonics, chemistry, medicine and electronics.
+The state of the art facilities at the Southampton Nanofabrication Centre, Medical Faculty and Optoelectronics Research Centre will be available for the design, fabrication and characterisation of mid-infrared medical sensors.